What Assets Can I Keep in a NJ Bankruptcy?

-Most individuals filing for bankruptcy are able to keep everything they own.
-By using what are called “exemptions,” the lawyers at Levitt & Slafkes, P.C., can help you keep everything that you are entitled to keep.
+Most people who file bankruptcy can keep everything they own.
+By using what are called “exemptions,” the NJ Bankruptcy attorneys at Levitt & Slafkes, P.C., can help you keep all if not most of your assets.

-- Personal property such as household goods, clothing and musical instruments, up to $600 per item and $12,625 total
+- Personal property such as household goods, clothing and musical instruments, up to $700 per item and $14,875 in total

 - Wrongful death benefits for a lost loved one you depended on

-- Personal injury recovery up to $23,675 except for pain and suffering
+- Personal injury recovery up to $27,900 not including pain and suffering

 - Lost earnings payments